anabento/GoogleBehaviorCovid/README.md

 # Google Searches Behavior Covid-19
 Project on Google Searches made after the announcement of the first COVID-19 case in each state (SARS-CoV-2).
 We used the Google’s search API to track searches preceding 40 days up to 20 days after the first case COVID-19 announcement in each state in the U.S. To comply with Google’s Terms of Service, we are only releasing results but not the search protocol.
 The data is released for non-commercial research use.
+Work in collab with https://github.com/nguyendieuthuy

 # Data Organization